 Seeing wildlife is a thrill

 People own land for many reasons.
-Some cut timber to provide a financial return or heat their homes.
+Some cut wood to provide a financial return or heat their homes.
 Others view their properties as natural retreats where they can enjoy peace and quiet.
 Many landowners have a strong desire to provide habitat for wildlife – and seeing animals, or finding evidence of their presence, brings a thrill to the walker, birder, or hunter.

 Check out this mini-field guide presenting some of the wildlife you may see using your young forest or shrubland in the years following a timber harvest or other habitat enhancement practice.